-I have been involved with chickens on and off for 14 years.
+I have been involved with chickens on and off for... awhile.
 Had to take a break while husband spent some time with the Army, but I jumped right back into it as soon as he was out!
-We also added Saxony ducks this year, and they've been everything they're said to be! (except quiet...)
+We started with this in 2010.

 The chickens have a covered run filled with sand for easy care, the ducks have 2 tons of gravel in the bottom of their run, for water control from the pool, and easy clean up with a hose.
 Each group gets 130 +/- sq ft of indoor/outdoor space, and free range time when I'm out there.
 We lost 1 duck to a hawk this year, no more!